Negative-light/PUBLIC_VUALT/god-warns-the-nations.md

 - Is your heart aligned with what you are doing?
 - How has your actions of not obeying from the heart lead effected those around you?

-### God Lets Israel Fail
+## God Lets Israel Fail
-Our last verse is a interesting on
+Our last verse is a interesting one.
+God places stumbling blocks in front of the people of Israel.
+There are several interpretations of what these are, why they exist etc. There is pride [^enduring-word], to reveal hypocrisy [^matthew-henry], to break complacency [^matthew-poole].
+I think I aligned most with the revelation of hypocrisy.
+Or as a tool to reveal the heart of the people.
+What we  cannot deny is that God is judging the people.

+### Applications
+- Is God placing stumbling blocks in your life?
+- How can you help others to
+    - See the stumbling blocks in their life
+    - Correct their actions such that they can walk in obedience